What's on 2017-2018: Season 19

 to a another season of outstanding films from world cinema.

-All films are shown on Sunday evenings at the Birks Cinema in Aberfeldy.
+Films are generally shown on the second Sunday of each month and are scheduled to start early evening at the Birks Cinema in Aberfeldy.

-Please check the cinema website for screening times
+Please check the cinema website for exact screening times

 or call the cinema on 01887 822845 Ext: 1